Trading the GBP/USD Currency Pair – A Beginner’s Guide

 To establish the pip value of the GBP/USD, we first need to consider what a pip is.
 If the GBP/USD is trading at 1.20010 and the exchange rate moves to 1.20020, it has moved one pip higher.
 The fourth digit after the decimal point is called a pip.

 To calculate the pip value of the GBP/USD, we’ll use a 1K lot as an example.
 On GBP/USD, one pip is 0.0001, or 1/10000 of one U.S. dollar.
 Multiply this by 1000, and you get $0.10.
 This is the pip value of a micro lot (1k lot) of the GBP/USD.

 A standard lot in forex is 100,000 of a particular currency pair.
 However, most retail forex brokers offer lot sizes as small as 0.01 lots, which is 1000 of the particular currency pair.
 This is called a micro lot.
 Some trading platforms denote this as a 1K lot size.
 Others refer to a 1K lot as one unit.

-For a really small investor, a 1K lot sounds like a very big trade size.
-After all, how would someone with a $500 account be able to open a 1000 pound position?
+A 1K lot sounds like a considerable trade size for a small investor.
+After all, how would someone with a $500 account be able to open a £1000 position?